 It is more than 100 years when ultrasound is used for analyzing materials and echolocation.
 A bit later it was adapted for medical diagnostics.
-Ultrasound became popular and wide spread due to number of benefits.
-Probably one of the most important feature is that it is non destructive.
-Other that follow are simplicity and precision.
+Ultrasound became popular and widespread due to the number of benefits.
+Probably one of the essential features is that it is non-destructive.
+The other is simplicity and precision.
 Of course when we talk about price and simplicity we have X-ray or tomography in mind.
 Ultrasound can be used in many areas and environments.
 You can measure geometrical properties of internal structures, physical properties like density, tension.
-In medical diagnosis ultrasound is mostly used for visualization of tissues and inner organs.
+In medical diagnostics, ultrasound is mostly used for visualization of tissues and inner organs.

 Ultrasound waves and parameters

 Ultrasound waves are mechanical waves that propagate through media.
 In solid materials, ultrasound waves propagate faster while in liquids and biological tissues slower (~1400 m/s).
 In air due to low-density sound waves propagate relatively slowly (~340 m/s).
 Ultrasound speed depends on temperature and pressure.

 Ultrasound wavelength is strictly tied to its speed and frequency: